Beauty and teaching evaluations

 ## Additional controls

-The original page fits a sequence of regressions with age, minority status, non-English indicator, lower-division course indicator, and course fixed effects. `statsmodels` formula notation mirrors the R formulas closely.
+The original page fits a sequence of regressions with age, minority status, non-English indicator, lower-division course indicator, and course fixed effects.
+The same formulas can be passed directly to `lapylace`.

 ```{python}